MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ## Download the Field Service Mobile (2017) app on a phone or tablet

-Field technicians and mobile workers interact with Field Service on a phone or tablet using the mobile app.
+Field technicians track work orders and on-site service calls using the mobile app on a phone or tablet.

-Download the **Field Service Mobile (2017)** mobile app from the Windows, iOS, or Android app stores onto a phone or tablet.
+To get the mobile app, download **Field Service Mobile (2017)** from the Windows, iOS, or Android app store.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service mobile app in Windows App Store](media/Field-Service-Installation-(Online)-image21.png)